The Hour (2009 TV programme): Spin-offs

 The Hour spawned two spin-off programmes, usually as an extension to a segment of the main 5pm programme – The Chef's Apprentice was a special stand, looking for Scotland's best young chef.
 The judges were Sue Lawrence, Jeff Bland, Steven Doherty, Jean-Christophe Novelli and Steven Kitchen.
 The final was aired on Monday, 23 November 2009.

 Another segment of the show was Fashion Hijack (presented by Vicky Lee), where a team of style and beauty experts transformed the look of women across the country.
 A special Christmas edition was aired out-with The Hour on Wednesday, 23 December 2009.

+Stephen, Michelle and the team pre-recorded a special programme, The Midnight Hour for STV's Hogmanay line-up in 2010.
+The show took viewers into the New Year of 2011.

 In January 2011, a short programme called New Year, New You was aired every evening at 5.55.
 This was shown as separate from The Hour, but it took up the last five minutes normally occupied by the programme.

 On Saturday 20 August 2011, a special edition, The Hour Goes to the Races, aired live from Perth Races on Royal Charities Day, presented by Michelle McManus and STV News West anchor John MacKay.